HADDADSOHAIB/Best-Tours/README.md

 # Best-Tours

-A tour agency web application, where client can browse the available tour and make reservations.
+A tour agency web application, where clients can browse the available tours and make reservations.

 ## Live demo